Trailer Park Boys: History

 The series entered a production deal with Netflix in 2014.
 Mike Smith recalled: "Netflix was like, 'Send us the shit when you’re done,' and that’s what we did.
 You get a lot more done, you get it done quicker, and you get it done better because you get to have your vision true to what it was in the beginning."
 On September 1, 2014, Netflix announced that season 8 of Trailer Park Boys would be available on September 5.
 Season 9 of Trailer Park Boys was made available on March 27, 2015.
 On June 1, 2015, SwearNet officially announced that the production of Season 10 was underway.
 On March 28, 2016, Netflix released season 10 of the Trailer Park Boys.
 It consists of 10 episodes and includes appearances from several well-known stars such as Snoop Dogg, Jimmy Kimmel, Doug Benson and Tom Arnold.
 Two episodes were directed by Bobby Farrelly.
-On April 2, 2016, and on April 20, 2016, Lucy DeCoutere and Jonathan Torrens announced they were leaving the show.
+On April 2, 2016, Lucy DeCoutere announced she was leaving the show.
+On April 20, 2016, Jonathan Torrens also announced he was leaving.
 On May 30, 2016, filming and production began for Season 11 of Trailer Park Boys.
 On July 5, 2016, filming for Season 11 was completed and editing began.
 On February 22, it was announced that Season 11 would air March 31, 2017.
 On March 31, 2017, Season 11 aired.
 On June 19, 2017, it was announced that filming of the twelfth season was officially underway.
 On October 16, 2017, John Dunsworth died at the age of 71, with Season 12 marking his final appearance on the show.
 Season 12, the final season produced as part of the Netflix deal was made available on March 30, 2018.

 On March 31, 2019, Trailer Park Boys: The Animated Series premiered on Netflix.
 Smith later revealed in October that filming for another season titled Trailer Park Boys: Jail had begun.
 A second Christmas special, featuring never-before-seen footage of John Dunsworth prior to his death, premiered on Christmas Day, 2020.
 On January 1, 2021, Trailer Park Boys: Jail premiered on SwearNet.

 In January 2025, Smith confirmed in character during a live stream on TikTok that Season 13 is confirmed, with filming slated to begin later in the year.
 On August 6, 2025, it was officially confirmed that the thirteenth season has finished filming and is scheduled for a release in April 2026 on the TPB+ streaming service.
 This release date will also coincide with the twenty-fifth anniversary of Trailer Park Boys.

 In November 2025, Smith was charged by the Halifax Regional Police with sexual assault relating to an incident that allegedly occurred in December 2017.
-As a result, a statement was released on the official Trailer Park Boys Facebook page confirming that Smith has left the show as a result of the controversy.
+As a result, a statement was released on the official Trailer Park Boys Facebook page confirming that Smith has "stepped away from his role at Trailer Park Boys Incorporated" as a result of the controversy.